pgerber/linux-sysadmin-utilities/find_config_markers/README.md

      100 |        ForceCommand internal-sftp
 ```

 As mentioned before, it can be used recursively.
-Here is a partial output of '''find_config_markers -qr /etc''' from one of my machines:
+Here is a partial output of **find_config_markers -qr /etc** executed on one of my machines:
 ```
 File: /etc/tsocks.conf
       43 | server = 127.0.0.1